hashicorp/terraform-provider-google/website/docs/r/iap_web_type_compute_iam.html.markdown

 page_title: "Google: google_iap_web_type_compute_iam"
 sidebar_current: "docs-google-iap-web-type-compute-iam"
 description: |-
-  Collection of resources to manage IAM policy for IapWebTypeCompute
+  Collection of resources to manage IAM policy for Identity-Aware Proxy WebTypeCompute
 ---

-# IAM policy for IapWebTypeCompute
+# IAM policy for Identity-Aware Proxy WebTypeCompute
-Three different resources help you manage your IAM policy for Iap WebTypeCompute.
+Three different resources help you manage your IAM policy for Identity-Aware Proxy WebTypeCompute.
 Each of these resources serves a different use case:

 * `google_iap_web_type_compute_iam_policy`: Authoritative.
 Sets the IAM policy for the webtypecompute and replaces any existing policy already attached.
 * `google_iap_web_type_compute_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the webtypecompute are preserved.